alermol/BI-2020-21-Simulations/README.md

 ## Simulation output

-As a main output of all iterations the function in script is returns a dictionary with number of hybridization events of four types: real target hybridization only, mutate target hybridization only, both targets hybridization only and no hybridization.
+As a main output of all iterations the function in script returns a dictionary with number of hybridization events of four types: real target hybridization only, mutate target hybridization only, both targets hybridization and no hybridization.
 You can use this output as you want: save in table (install `pandas` first), draw plots using `pyplot` and `matplotlib` etc.